This advice provides child protection practitioners and managers with guidance about:

 - The requirements for child protection practitioners to advise parents of the availability of legal representation in court.

 - Legal Aid’s criteria for providing funding for legal representation.

-The child protection practitioner should advise parents of the availability of legal aid assistance and encourage and assist them to obtain legal representation.
-In matters proceeding by notice, parents should be encouraged to seek legal advice prior to the first mention date.
-Parents can be directed to Victorian Legal Aid (VLA), which can either represent them or refer them to private practitioners for advice and representation.
+The child protection practitioner should advise parents of the availability of legal aid assistance.
+When a new matter is listed before the Children’s Court via the CMS Portal, Victorian Legal Aid (VLA), will receive an automatic notification and referral for the family.
+Victorian Legal Aid (VLA), may either represent a party or refer them to private practitioners for advice and representation.
 Aboriginal parents may be directed to the Victorian Aboriginal Legal Services (VALS) or Djirra (formerly known as the Aboriginal Family Violence Prevention and Legal Service) prior to the mention date.
 VALS or Djirra may either represent them or refer them to private practitioners or VLA for advice and representation if a conflict exists.
 For parents who are incarcerated, they may see a legal practitioner in prison, as negotiated with the prison authorities.

 Child protection practitioners will need to have completed the court report in a timely way to allow parents to discuss the report with their legal representative before the mention date.